Coos Bay Rail Line

-The Coos Bay Rail Line is a 134 mi railroad line from the Willamette Valley to the Port of Coos Bay on the Oregon Coast and Coquille, Oregon, in the United States.
+The Coos Bay Rail Line (reporting mark CBRL) is a 134 mi railroad line from the Willamette Valley to the Port of Coos Bay on the Oregon Coast and Coquille, Oregon, in the United States.
 It is owned and operated by the Oregon International Port of Coos Bay.
-The rail is operated by a subsidiary for the Port of Coos Bay - Coos Bay Rail Line Inc.
+The rail is operated by a subsidiary for the Port of Coos Bay: Coos Bay Rail Line Inc.

 History

+The line was originally completed in 1916 as the Coos Bay Branch of the Southern Pacific Railroad between Eugene and Powers, Oregon.